codeandteawithsami/Multi-Agent-Lunch-Buddy-Crew.ai/README.md

 Navigate to the `frontend/` folder and open `index.html`:

 * Recommended: Use **Live Server** (e.g., VS Code Live Server extension).
-* Alternative: Open `index.html` directly in your browser (some features may require a local server).# Project Structure
+* Alternative: Open `index.html` directly in your browser (some features may require a local server).

+  ## 📁 Project Structure

   ```bash
   Multi-Agent-Lunch-Buddy-Crew/